AdobeDocs/acrobat-sign-developer-guide/src/pages/overview/embedpartner/onboarding2.md

 - For Sandbox environment: Adobe Acrobat Sign Sandbox
 - For Production environment: Acrobat Sign Solutions for enterprise

-For the Embed 2.0 customers, Acrobat Sign now includes <span style="color: red;">Acrobat Sign Embed - TRNS</span>, a unique product offering that provides services for both Production and Sandbox.
+For the Embed 2.0 customers, Acrobat Sign now includes `Acrobat Sign Embed - TRNS`, a unique product offering that provides services for both Production and Sandbox.

 Admins can access the Sandbox environment using the "Acrobat Sign Embed - TRNS” offering.
 This Embed 2.0-specific offering has Sandbox bundled with it and automatically creates a Sandbox environment when a new contract is created between Adobe and the Partner.
 Once you create the Partner organization with the “Acrobat Sign Embed - TRNS” offering, the admins already have access to onboard to the Acrobat Sign Sandbox environment.